sxlxc/Hakyllsite/posts.draft/2024-10-10-color-refinement.md

 author: Yu Cong
 ---

 There is nothing new in this post.
 I found this problem while searching for methods for reducing the dimension of LPs.
-I read this [wikipedia page](https://en.wikipedia.org/wiki/Colour_refinement_algorithm) and was surprised that this can be done in $O((n+m)\log n)$ time.
+I read this [wikipedia page](https://en.wikipedia.org/wiki/Colour_refinement_algorithm) and was surprised that this can be done in $O(m\log n)$ time.

 The algorithm is described in [@cardon_partitioning_1982].